Asur255/reflection-learning-journal-Asur255/README.md

 ## Learning Journal 05
 **1 Lecture content**
 *I have found the lecture content of this course very enjoyable, although particularly challenging.
 What I have found most difficult has been the idea of different commits in order to transport something from my local repository on my desktop, to the git repository online.*

+**2 Lab content**
+*The collaborating aspect of the labs has been enjoyable as you are able to gain insite on how others interperate qusetions and solve certain problems.
+The timed aspect of the lab also adds to the challenge of it, although I have sometimes found that the time given is quite limited.*